wp-plugins/ultimate-member-wp-user-frontend-addon/readme.txt

 Integration of "Ultimate Member" + "WP User Fronted" in user profiles

 == Description ==
-The plugin was integrat "Ultimate Member" with "WP User Fronted".
-It's add in user profile additional pages to "add posts" and "list of posts" (with edit link).
+This plugin integrates “Ultimate Member” with “WP User Fronted”.
+It adds to the user profile additional pages to “add posts” and “list of posts” (with edit link).
-We can select in what roles we want show additional pages.
+You can select what roles you want to show the additional pages to.

 == Installation ==